MIvoter: Manual Entry of County Election Data

 #yyyy-mm-dd county# title voteFor# candidateName partyName #votes

-2023-11-07 2 City Commissioner for City of Munising 1 Jordan S. Prunic ?
+2023-11-07 2 City Commissioner for City of Munising 1 Jordan S. Prunick ?
 200

 will be ignored by our software.

-The second line is the actual data.
+The second line is the actual data for the (in this case one) candidate.

 (When you save the data as a CSV/TSV file, the fields are separated by the 'tab' character.)